Reactions to the Mishima Incident: Writers and Cultural figures

 Yojurō Yasuda (保田與重郎), the leader of the Japan Romantic School, which had some influence on Mishima in his youth, commented, "The fact that young Morita's blade hesitated several times is proof of the beauty of his heart.
 It makes me even more sad because I feel he was a kind person."
-He also said, "Mishima avoided killing anyone, and made precise arrangements for his own death, putting his heart and soul into it."

-Those who feared his incident called "madness", those who were anxious called it "violence," or "an impasse," or "banging his head against a wall. " As an incident beyond imagination or comparison, it sent a frightening and bloody impulse not only to Japan but to the whole world, so there is no other similar incident in recent history.
-Because identifying its uniqueness is accompanied by fear, those who unconsciously avoid it and judge it in political and typological terms are those who live in the self-preservation of the status quo, fearing the creativity, future potential, and revolutionary nature contained in it.
+He also commented that Mishima poured all his soul into meticulous arrangements—not to kill others, but to bring about his own death—and in doing so, rocked a massive system to its foundations without taking a life.